BATANAN/hello-world/README.md

 This might be my first rep.

 I'm currently under the weather, and I was wondering, could be so kind to make some soup?
-I prefer the made from mushrooms.
+I prefer those made from mushrooms.
+I like their density.